scrapinghub/spidermon/docs/source/settings.rst

 SPIDERMON_FIELD_COVERAGE_SKIP_VALUES
 ------------------------------------
-Default: ``[]``
+Default: ``["", [], {}, "N/A", "-"]``

 A list of custom values that should not be counted as valid field values when calculating field coverage.
-This is useful when your items contain placeholder values like "N/A", "-", "TBD", etc. that indicate missing data but are not Python falsy values.
+By default, this includes empty string, empty list, empty dict, "N/A", and "-".
+You can override this to customize which values should be skipped.
+This is useful when your items contain placeholder values like "TBD", etc. that indicate missing data but are not Python falsy values.
 You can also skip numeric values like ``0`` or ``-1`` if they represent missing data in your use case.

 This setting works in addition to ``SPIDERMON_FIELD_COVERAGE_SKIP_NONE`` and ``SPIDERMON_FIELD_COVERAGE_SKIP_FALSY``.
 Values are matched using exact equality (``==``), so type matters (e.g., the string ``"0"`` is different from the integer ``0``).